 - Steam the cauliflower using a steamer pot.
 (You can create a steamer set by boiling some water in a large pot and placing a steamer mesh or insert at the top part of the pot.)
 Cover and steam for 5 mins.

-- Transfer the steamed cauliflower to a plate and dab with paper towels to remove moisture from top.
+- Transfer the steamed cauliflower to a cheese cloth / kitchen towel and squeeze to remove moisture.

-- Place the cauliflower in a food processor and puree it by pulsing for 20-30 secs.
+- After most of the water is gone, place the cauliflower in a food processor and puree it by pulsing for 20-30 secs.
+(Or you can just transfer to a bowl and use a masher too)

 - Transfer the pureed cauliflower to a large mixing bowl.
 Add all the other ingredients for the dough and mix using your hands to form a smooth dough.
 If the dough is very sticky add more arrowroot flour as needed.